You Gotta Be

 "You Gotta Be" is an R&B/soul song by British singer and songwriter Des'ree, written by her with Ashley Ingram, who produced the song.
 It is the third track on the singer's second album, I Ain't Movin' (1994), and the opening track on the US release of that album.
-The song was released as a single in March 1994, becoming a top-40 hit in several countries, and a top-10 hit in the United States and Australia.
-By 13 June 1998, the single had sold 358,000 copies in United States, and it has received gold certifications in New Zealand and the United Kingdom.
+The song was released as a single in March 1994 by Sony Soho Square, becoming a top-40 hit in several countries, and a top-10 hit in the United States and Australia.
+The accompanying music video was directed by Paul Boyd, depicting Des'ree performing in black-and-white.
+By 13 June 1998, the single had sold 358,000 copies in United States, and it has received sales certifications in New Zealand and the United Kingdom.

 The song was used in several television advertisements over the following years, and a 1999 remix used in a Ford Focus advert became a top-10 hit in Des'ree's native UK and a number-one hit in Spain.
 Q Magazine included "You Gotta Be" on their list of the "1001 Best Songs Ever" in 2003.